SciCatProject/scitacean/README.md

 # Scitacean

-*High level Python API for SciCat*
+Scitacean is a high level Python package for downloading and uploading datasets from and to [SciCat](https://scicatproject.github.io/).

-This package is highly experimental!
+See the [documentation](https://scicatproject.github.io/scitacean/) for installation and usage instructions.